pjfl/p5-app-notitia/README.md

 What follows are the instructions for a production deployment.
 If you are installing for development purposes skip ahead to ["Development Installs"](#development-installs)

+If this is a production deployment create a user, `notitia`, and then login as (`su` to) the `notitia` user before carrying out the next step.

+If you `su` to the `notitia` user unset any Perl environment variables first.

 Next install [local::lib](https://metacpan.org/pod/local::lib) with:

     cpanm --notest --local-lib=~/local local::lib && \
        eval $(perl -I ~/local/lib/perl5/ -Mlocal::lib=~/local)

 The second statement sets environment variables to include the local Perl library.
-You can append the output of the perl command to your shell startup if you want to make it permanent.
+You can append the output of the `perl` command to your shell startup if you want to make it permanent.
 Without the correct environment settings Perl will not be able to find the installed dependencies and the following will fail, badly.

-Upgrade the installed version of [Module::Build](https://metacpan.org/pod/Module::Build) with
+Upgrade the installed version of [Module::Build](https://metacpan.org/pod/Module::Build) with:

     cpanm --notest Module::Build